🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 • Result: optimal fraction of bankroll for this position

 In practice: use half-Kelly.
-Whilst Kelly maximises returns under perfect probability knowledge, our real-world estimates carry inherent uncertainty, making half-Kelly a superior choice for managing risk-adjusted performance.
+Whilst Kelly delivers mathematical optimality under certainty, real-world probability estimates carry inherent error margins, making half-Kelly the superior choice for risk-adjusted performance.

 Hard Rules: Never Break These